Bayesian estimation of covariate assisted principal regression for brain functional connectivity: Application

 \section{Application}

-In this section, we applied the Bayesian covariate-assisted principal regression model to data from HCP.
-As in \cite{Seiler2017}, we used the rs-fMRI data from 820 subjects and examined the associations between rs-fMRI and sleep duration.
+In this section, we applied the Bayesian CAP regression to data from HCP.
+As in \cite{Seiler2017}, we used the rs-fMRI data from HCP 820 subjects and examined the associations between rs-fMRI and sleep duration.
 Each subject underwent 4 complete 15-minute sessions (with TR = 750ms, corresponding to 1200 time points per session for each subject), and each 15-minute run of each subject’s rfMRI data was preprocessed according to \cite{Smith2013}.
 We focused on the first session which is about a typical duration for rs-fMRI studies.
-We also applied the method to the other three sessions to examine the sensitivity and the reliability of the modeling procedure (see Table~\ref{tab:my-table}).
-We used a data-driven parcellation based on spatial ICA with $p=15$ components (i.e., using $p=15$ data-driven ``networks nodes''; see Figure~\ref{fig1} for their most relevant axial slices in MNI152 space) from the HCP PTN (Parcellation + Timeseries + Netmats) dataset, where each subject's rs-fMRI timeseries data were mapped onto the set of ICA maps \citep{Filippini2009}; see \cite{Smith2013} for details about preprocessing and the ICA time series computation.
-We applied the Bayesian CAP regression to conduct statistical inference on the association between the FC over these IC networks nodes \citep{Smith2012} and the covariates.
+We also applied the proposed method to the other three sessions to examine the sensitivity and reliability of this regression (see Supplementary Materials S6, where the covariate-related FC exhibits a high level of consistency across all 4 scanning sessions, with the intra-cluster correlation coefficient value of 0.84, 0.72, 0.84 and 0.83, for the 4 identified network components in terms of the log-variance).

-As in \cite{Seiler2017}, we classified the subjects into two groups: a group of 489 conventional sleepers (average sleep duration between 7 and 9 hours each night) and a group of 241 short sleepers (average equal or less than 6 hours each night).
-This yielded a total of 730 participants to compare FC (over the network nodes displayed in Figure~\ref{fig1}) between short and conventional sleepers, adjusted for gender as an additional covariate.
-This type of analysis can provide insights into the potential differences in FC between the two groups and help investigate the relationship between sleep duration and brain connectivity.
+We used a data-driven parcellation based on spatial ICA with $p=15$ components (i.e., using $p=15$ data-driven ``networks nodes''; see Figure~\ref{fig1} for their most relevant axial slices in MNI152 space) from the HCP PTN (Parcellation + Timeseries + Netmats) dataset, where each subject's rs-fMRI timeseries data were mapped onto the set of ICA maps \citep{Filippini2009}.
+We refer to \cite{Smith2013} for details about preprocessing and the ICA time series computation.
+We conduct inference on the association between the FC over these IC network nodes \citep{Smith2012} and sleep duration, gender and their interaction.